Shane McMahon: The Alliance (2001–2002)

-McMahon then began to lead his WCW wrestlers against his father and the WWF wrestlers, eventually turning heel by joining forces with Paul Heyman and his brand of Extreme Championship Wrestling (ECW) wrestlers, along with their new owner, McMahon's sister Stephanie McMahon-Helmsley.
+McMahon began to lead his WCW wrestlers against his father and the WWF wrestlers, turning heel by joining forces with Paul Heyman and his brand of Extreme Championship Wrestling (ECW) wrestlers, along with their new owner, McMahon's sister Stephanie McMahon-Helmsley.
 Calling themselves The Alliance, they pledged to finally run the WWF (and specifically their father) out of business.
-Ultimately, The Invasion came to a head at Survivor Series in a match to determine which power would ultimately have control.
+Ultimately, The Invasion came to a head at Survivor Series on November 18 in a match to determine which power would ultimately have control.
 The team, each respectively representing The Alliance and the WWF, of McMahon, Stone Cold Steve Austin, Kurt Angle, Rob Van Dam, and Booker T lost to the team of The Rock, Chris Jericho, The Undertaker, Kane, and Big Show.
 The following night on Raw, Vince publicly fired both Shane and Stephanie, which Shane took in stride, admitting that he lost to the better man, while Stephanie pleaded with her father before being forcefully removed from the arena.
 Aside from a brief appearance on the July 15, 2002 episode of Raw, McMahon would not be seen on television for almost two years.